The Leader in Repositioning for Radiation Therapy™

 Learn How the ACMMII (Alpha Cradle Mold Maker) and Our Alpha Cradle Patient Repositioning System Make the Custom Forms You Need.

-Over the next several pages, you will learn how to use our two different systems for immobilizing and repositioning patients.
+Over the next two pages, you will learn how to use our two different systems for immobilizing and repositioning patients.
 Both systems work to provide comfort and security, while easily immobilizing your patient.

 The ACMMII, a wooden slotted board with different size and shaped dividers, allow you to create the form you need, by first mixing the foam and pouring it into a bag.
 Next, the patient lies down on the bag and you place them in the desired set-up position.
 Using the dividers, you maneuver the bag, holding it tightly against the patient as the foam rises and takes shape.
 When finished, you have a customized anatomical device that fits on top of a particular treatment aid you may be using, such as a head holder.
 This system requires more “hands on”, as you have to lift the bag of rising foam and place the dividers where you need them to hold the bag in place.